m-a-d-n-e-s-s/madness/doc/numerical_library.md

  * `h2.cc`: solve the Hartree-Fock equations for the H2 molecule
  * `nonlinschro.cc`: use the KAIN solver for accelerating the solution of a system of non-linear equations
  * `hedft.cc`: use density functional theory

+Some (dated) documentation for the examples and the API is [here](https://m-a-d-n-e-s-s.github.io/madness/api-doc/modules.html).

 ## Example for MADNESS as an external library